autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Autonity implements a liquid staking model, bringing benefits of:

 - Capital efficiency: rewards from staking combined with the liquidity benefits of bonded stake that is transferable
-- Composability: liquid stake tokens can be used in other protocols (e.g., as collateral).
+- Composability: liquid stake tokens can be used in other protocols (e.g., as collateral)

 ### Liquid Newton